Phsamnang/band-management-api/VERCEL_DEPLOYMENT.md

 **Option B: Using a Database Management Tool**
 - Connect to your production database
 - Run the SQL migrations manually from the `migrations/` folder

-**Option C: Create a Migration Endpoint (Temporary)** You can create a temporary admin endpoint to run migrations, then remove it after first deployment.

 ### Step 5: Deploy